Claim Compensation for Holidays ruined by Cryptosporidium

 pools.
 The medical term for the condition caused by this holiday illness bug is

-Cryptosporidiosis is normally by holiday makers from:
+Cryptosporidiosis is normally passed to holiday makers from:

 - Hotel food handlers - cryptosporidium infection spreads very rapidly from person